 The first community of Sisters of Our Lady of Mount Carmel originated in Tours, France near the Loire River in 1824, where a young novice named Julie Thérèse Chevrel joined the order in 1825.
 They endured adversity and were plagued by financial crisis and religious persecution spawned by France’s July Revolution of 1830.
 Out of concern for their future, Mother St. Paul Bazire, one of the co-foundresses, predicted that Thérèse, who later became Superior at age 22, would cross the sea and the community would survive in a new country.

 The Sisters arrived in Louisiana on Nov.
-2, 1833.
+1, 1833.
 The bishop invited them to administer a free school for young ladies of color in New Orleans.
 Upon their arrival, however, Sisters Thérèse and Augustin Clerc were sent to Plattenville to re-open a school.
-They later returned to New Orleans and in 1840 they opened a boarding and day school on Governor Nichols Street, the beginning of Mount Carmel Academy, which was incorporated into Orleans Parish in 1858 and the State of Louisiana in 1896.
+They returned to New Orleans in 1838 to assume the administration of the school for free young ladies of color from the Ursulines.
+In 1840, the Sisters also opened a boarding and day school on Governor Nichols Street, the beginning of Mount Carmel Academy, which was incorporated into Orleans Parish in 1858 and the State of Louisiana in 1896.
 From 1869-1919, the Carmelite Sisters ran an orphanage at Royal and Piety Streets that grew into a major facility for Civil War orphans, yellow fever victims, and victims of abuse and poverty.